AlejaSj/CodeWars/README.md

 - 20. Keep Hydrated!
 - 21. Convert Number To Reversed Array Of Digits
 - 22. Returning Strings
+- 23. Is n Divisible By x And y?
+- 24. Lost Without a Map
+- 25. A Needle in the Haystack
+- 26. Hello World
+- 27. Opposites Attract
+- 28. Beginner Series #1 School Paperwork

 ### 7 Kyu
 - 1. Disemvowel Trolls